neorix11/location-tracker/README.md

 log report that displays the app's tracking state as well as the location when it's received.
 While the additional UI elements weren't a requirement, it was easy enough to implement and besides, who doesn't like feedback?

 In `onCreate()` I initialize the `locationCallback`, the `countDownTimer` and set the `onClickListener` for the tracking button.
 When the user clicks the button, `toggleLocationTracking()` will evaluate if the countdown is visible.
-If the countdown is not visible the tracking will commence.
-Otherwise is will stop.
+If the countdown is not visible the tracking will commence; otherwise, it will stop.
-Upon receipt of location, (*every 15 seconds or so*) `postLocation(location)` will be invoked and a POST request will be made to [https://demo0280857.mockable.io/locationdata](https://demo0280857.mockable.io/locationdata)
+Upon receipt of location (*every 15 seconds or so*) `postLocation(location)` will be invoked and a POST request will be made to [https://demo0280857.mockable.io/locationdata](https://demo0280857.mockable.io/locationdata)

 ##A Quick Dependency Rundown
  * Google Play Service - Location